JuliaDataScience/JuliaDataScience/contents/julia_101.md

 `joinpath` also handles subfolders.
 Let's now imagine a common situation where you have a folder named `data/` in your project's directory.
 Inside this folder there is a CSV file named `my_data.csv`.
-You can have the same robust representation of the filepath to `my_data.jl` as:
+You can have the same robust representation of the filepath to `my_data.csv` as:

 ```jl
 scob(